-Aqui designates the exact spot where the speaker is, regardless of the listener’s location, and so it means, “in this place”.
+Aqui designates the exact spot where the speaker is, regardless of the listener’s location, so you could think of it as “in this place” or “right here”.

 Fico aqui à tua espera.
 I’ll be waiting for you here.